SisyphusMD/archiver/README.md

 sudo ./archiver/restore.sh
 ```

-- More instructions for running the restore.sh script to come here.
+- More detailed instructions for running the restore.sh script to come here.

 ### Usage

 - If you completed the cron setup step while installing, Archiver will run automatically following the schedule you set.
   - Depending on the size of your directories and your network speeds, the first run may take a long time.
   - Archiver utilizes a LOCKFILE mechanism to ensure that multiple instances do not run concurrently.
-  - To check on the process, run the following from your archiver directory:
-    ```bash
-    sudo ./view_logs.sh
-    ```
-    Use ctrl+c to return to the terminal.

 - To manually start a backup, run the following from your archiver directory:
   ```bash